arp6333/AbsoluteValueTest/README.md

 }
 ```

-Each test took the abosulte value of a negative number looping from -1 to -1,000,000.
+Each test took the abosolute value of a negative number looping from -1 to -1,000,000.
 The tests ran 1,000 times and the elapsed time to create each absolute value was averaged for the result.
 The results were consistently: Math.abs ~= 3.2ms, *-1 ~= 1ms, *-1 with negative check ~= 2ms.

 ![Results](../master/media/absolutevaluetest.PNG)